USS Spence: Battle of Empress Augusta Bay

-In the early hours of 2 November, Task Force 39 intercepted an enemy force of two heavy and two light cruisers with six destroyers steaming towards Empress Augusta Bay.
+In the early hours of 2 November, Task Force 39 intercepted an enemy force consisting of two heavy cruisers (Haguro and Myōkō), two light cruisers (Agano and Sendai) with six destroyers steaming towards Empress Augusta Bay.
 At 02:31, Spence made radar contact at 16 mi.
-While closing the target, she received a hit below the water line but continued in action.
+While closing the range from her target, Spence was hit by a 6-inch (152 mm) shell which hit below the water line.
+This had to have been fired from Agano, as she was the only Japanese warship present armed with 6-inch (152 mm) guns.
+However, the shell did not explode and only caused minor flooding.
+Spence charged on despite the damage.

 The destroyer fired a spread of torpedoes at a ship 3000 yd away and was rewarded with black smoke pouring from the target.
 As Spence retired to rendezvous with DesDiv 45, she spotted another Japanese force 4000 yd away.
 She opened fire, was "on target," and watched one ship stop dead in the water and burn fiercely.
 Since Spence was low on ammunition, she called upon DesDiv 45 to pour shells into the ill-fated destroyer Hatsukaze which sank stern first.
-The Japanese light cruiser Sendai was also sunk in the engagement.
+Sendai was also sunk in the engagement by combined US cruiser gunfire.

 When daybreak came, so did between 70 and 80 enemy aircraft.
-But the Japanese lost over 20 planes while scoring only two hits on USS Montpelier.
+Effective anti-aircraft fire resulted in the Japanese losing over 20 planes while scoring only two hits on USS Montpelier.

 Spence retired to Purvis Bay on 3 November.
 The next day, she called at Tulagi and sailed with USS Nashville for Kula Gulf.
 On the afternoon of the 5th, she was operating northwest of the Treasury Islands when she was attacked by enemy aircraft.
 One plane dropped three bombs, but the closest fell 75 yd off Spence's starboard beam.